-1.Make sure you have a backup of all the SSD's files.
+1.Make sure you have backed up all the files on your SSD.
 Formatting will wipe the drive clean.

 2. Press the start button.
 Look for the Control Panel and click on it.
 Once the Control Planel opens, click on Administrative Tools.

 3. Double-click Computer Management, then click Disk Management.
-Doing so will reveal a list of disk drives.
+Doing so displays a list of disk drives.